Venkat477/TweetAnalyzer/README.md

 ***1. Used Regex Patterns for removing all the unwanted characters and to clean the tweets. <br />
 2. Used Stop Words from NLTK module to remove stopwords from the Tweets. <br />
 3. Used Pandas to process and query Tweets. <br />
-4. Used Scikit Learn for Vectorizing the Tweets. <br />
-5. Used Plotly to display Charts. <br />
+4. Used Plotly to display Charts. <br />
-6. Used Python Tweepy Package to extract Tweets from Twitter***
+5. Used Python Tweepy Package to extract Tweets from Twitter***

 **Programming Language:** Python3.7